FloraRoseBerkowitz/MicroChallenge/README.md

     Cooking stove: around 150 degrees 3V

 Testing the storage of energy with a rechargeable battery INR18650 lithium-ion and a 18650 battery shield:
-Specifications of 18650 battery shield:
+- Specifications of 18650 battery shield:
-Micro Usb port input
+- Micro Usb port input
-USB output
+- USB output
-Led indication
+- Led indication
-!Be careful with the cables!
+- !Be careful with the cables!
 Don't create a short circuit!

 Range of battery:
-Current voltage in A:
+- Current in A: 2.75 A to 5.5 A
-Electrical voltage in V:
+- Electrical voltage in V: 3.65V to 4.2V

 From that we understood that if we stayed in between a range of 3.6 V and 4.2V at 150 degrees (stabilised), if the battery was not completely uncharged, for about 10 minutes, we could recharge it of +- 0.15 Volts.
 We think.
 Needs more testing to be 100% sure.